pricelessbrewing/pricelessbrewing.github.io/_posts/Calc/2016-1-05-Mash-Calculator-Update.md

 image:
   feature: logo.jpg
 ---
-As I continue to work on
+As I continue to work on my
-<a href="http://pricelessbrewing.github.io/BiabCalc/">my mash calculator</a> , occassionally large updates occur that warrant a blog post.
+<a href="http://pricelessbrewing.github.io/BiabCalc/"> mash calculator</a> , occassionally large updates occur that warrant a blog post.
 This is one of those times.
 Hopefully more updates will follow.

 <h2>New Features</h2>